hbctraining/Intro-to-ChIPseq/lessons/01_Intro_chipseq_data_organization.md

 ```bash
 ssh username@o2.hms.harvard.edu
 ```
-> **NOTE:** This workshop assumes a basic knowledge of logging onto the O2 cluster environment.
-Mac users can use the "Terminal" application to login and PC users can use PuTTy or GitBash as described in the [Intro to Shell lesson](https://hbctraining.github.io/Intro-to-Shell/lessons/01_the_filesystem.html)

 Next we will start an interactive session on O2 with 2 cores (add the `-n 2`):